Bronx Wrongful Death Lawyers

 Approximately one-third of those workplace fatalities were a result of falls and slip-or-trip accidents; 53 injuries were a result of workplace violence; and 78 fatalities were a result of transportation related accidents.
 Other fatalities were caused by dangerous fires or explosions, contact with heavy machinery, and exposure to harmful or toxic substances.

 After losing a loved one while they are working, you need a wrongful death attorney who has significant experience with workers’ compensation claims.
 Wrongful death cases at the workplace involve complicated legal considerations that implicate property owners, business owners, employers, contractors, and many other third parties.
-A qualified attorney knows how to tease out the most important factors and parties involved to identify who has liability.
+A qualified Bronx wrongful death attorney knows how to tease out the most important factors and parties involved to identify who has liability.

 The sudden and tragic death of a loved one devastates families, but when death results from an act of medical malpractice, it can make the pain even worse.
 We go to medical facilities and practitioners to fix, cure, or diagnose our medical ailments, not to make them worse.